Uralstech/UXR.QuestCamera/Documentation/DocSource/QuickStart.md

 #### Accessing Raw YUV Data & Threading

-If you want to handle the raw YUV data yourself to avoid the overhead of RGBA conversion, you can skip the converter entirely and create just the session using `CreateContinuousSession()` or `CreateOnDemandSession()`.
+If you want to handle the raw YUV data yourself, you can skip the converter entirely and create just the session using `CreateContinuousSession()` or `CreateOnDemandSession()`.

 You can access the raw frame data by subscribing to the session's native proxy: